fstark/apple1loader/README.md

 This is useful, for instance, to disassemble memory.

+Author: Steve Wozniak and Allen Baum (1977).
+Port by Winston Gayler, Wendell Sander and Jeff Tranter.

 ## Using the Apple2 Mini-Assembler

 ``E`` will launch the Apple2 mini-assembler.
 It was included with the early Integer BASIC versions of the Apple2.